I am sure you would agree

 is sometimes not enough.
 Take for example Buffer.

-With help of guest blogging on third-party sites,
+With the help of guest blogging on third-party sites,

 Buffer founder Leo Widrich was able to generate 100,000 users.